Tradition - Pride - Excellence

 Click red arrow to start and stop.

-Now you can access our New Website with your Smart Phone.
+DID YOU KNOW?
+You can access this Website with your Smart Phone.
+Here's how!
 Turn on your phone.
-Click your browser and enter the following URL. www.leonclassof58.com
+Click your search browser (Googl, Firefox, Safari) and then enter the following URL.

 That's all you need to do.
 Every thing that is on the website can be pulled up on your phone.

 Former Marching Redcoats, and the children of Mr. Hobbs, have united behind the idea to create and fund The Oliver P. and Beryl M. Hobbs Scholarship for Instrumental Music Education at Florida State University.
 You can be part of it!
-Donate: The FSU Foundation, 2010 Levy Avenue, P.O.
+Please send your Donation to: The FSU Foundation, 2010 Levy Avenue, P.O.
 Box 3062739, Tallahassee, Florida 32306-2739 Want more info?
 Send an email to email@example.com

 If you have questions about the reunion, Visit the "Reunion" page and scroll down to "Stuff You Need to Know"